Understanding of Blinding and its Reporting in Randomized Controlled Trials

 Abstract

-To generate reliable evidence regarding public health care/ clinical practice, a well designed randomized controlled trial (RCT) is an ultimate answer for assessing efficacy of a newly proposed intervention/ drug and/ or to identify more efficacious intervention/ drug regarding any of the health problems.
-In such RCTs, to avoid known as well as unknown biases, role of random allocation (i.e., randomization) of considered patients in different intervention/ drug arms is already discussed in another continuing medical education (CME) published in the previous issue of this journal.
-In spite of avoiding allocation bias in every RCT, if feasible, one may also avoid intentional/ unintentional bias through blinding to further strengthen the credentials of observed findings.
-To be more specific, if feasible, study participants and/ or researchers/ observers/ outcome assessors and/ or data analysts in a RCT need not to be aware about specific intervention/ drug being received by study participants in various arms.
-Keeping in view of feasibility, one of the various types of blinding (e.g., single; double; triple) may be used.
-Further, recently reviews of reported RCTs have very well documented about incomplete as well as inaccurate reporting of blinding in the articles.
-The present write up therefore addresses important issues related to possible blinding under RCT, its type & method, and its reporting in the reports/ articles.
+To generate reliable evidence regarding public health care/ clinical practice, a well-designed randomized controlled trial (RCT) is the ultimate answer for assessing the efficacy of a newly proposed intervention/ drug and/ or to identify more efficacious interventions/drugs regarding any of the health problems.
+In such RCTs, to avoid known as well as unknown biases, the role of random allocation (i.e., randomization) of considered patients in different intervention/ drug arms is already discussed in another continuing medical education (CME) published in the previous issue of this journal.
+In spite of avoiding allocation bias in every RCT, one may also avoid intentional/ unintentional bias through blinding to strengthen the credentials of observed findings further.
+To be more specific, if feasible, study participants and/ or researchers/ observers/ outcome assessors and/ or data analysts in an RCT need not be aware of the specific intervention/ drug being received by study participants in various arms and keeping in view of feasibility, one of the various types of blinding (e.g., single; double; triple) may be used.
+Further, recently reviews of reported RCTs have documented incomplete as well as inaccurate reporting of blinding in the articles.
+The present write-up therefore addresses important issues related to possible blinding under RCT, its type & method, and its reporting in the reports/ articles.

 Downloads